Clickhereto visit the web site for current information on the TEIQue.

 The Trait Emotional Intelligence Questionnaire (TEIQue) - Scales*

-The TEIQue LF is a self-report inventory that covers the sampling domain of trait EI comprehensively.
-It comprises 153 items, measuring 15 distinct facets, 4 factors, and global trait EI (Petrides, & Furnham, 2003).
+The TEIQue is a self-report inventory that covers the sampling domain of trait EI (reprinted below) comprehensively.
+It comprises 153 items, measuring 15 distinct facets, 4 factors, and global trait EI (Petrides, 2009).

 TEIQue-Short Form

 This is a 30-item questionnaire designed to measure global trait emotional intelligence (trait EI).
-It is based on the long form of the TEIQue.
-Two items from each of the 15 subscales of the TEIQue were selected for inclusion, based primarily on their correlations with the corresponding total subscale scores (Petrides & Furnham, 2006).
+It is based on the full form of the TEIQue.
+Two items from each of the 15 facets of the TEIQue were selected for inclusion, based primarily on their correlations with the corresponding total facet scores (Cooper & Petrides, 2010; Petrides & Furnham, 2006).

-The Adult Sampling Domain of Trait Emotional Intelligence
+The Sampling Domain of Trait Emotional Intelligence in Adults

 Facets High scorers perceive themselves as…